Get to know our team

 What is your motto?

 It’s all about contrast.
 I love leaning in to experiences that are in sharp contrast to other things.
 A lousy movie makes me appreciate the great ones more.
-A rough year for my favourite sports team (ahem, Canucks) means that when they win it’s going to be even sweeter.
+A rough patch for my favourite sports team (ahem, Canucks) means that when they win it’s going to be even sweeter.
 A night of wild camping followed by staying at a luxury hotel makes both experiences more memorable.

 This website explains in a general way the law that applies in British Columbia, Canada.
 The information is not intended as legal advice.
 The cases we refer to reflect real experiences, but names have been changed.
 See our full disclaimer.